Spouse Visa UK

 Our Professional Solicitor's are available in person at our offices or via the phone, Call us Today

 Do I need to pay the UK NHS Chagre?

-All applicant (s) need to pay the UK NHS Surcharge, which is a separate fee from the visa application fee.
-The Immigration Health Surcharge (IHS) covers the initial period of the length of the visa, which is 2.5 years to stay in the UK.
-You will initially be granted a 3 months visa to enter in the UK, which will be stamped into your passport in order to allow you to stay in the UK, within this time period.
+All applicant (s) need to pay the UK NHS Surcharge, which is a separate fee from the overseas visa application fee of £1,538.
+The Immigration Health Surcharge (IHS) is currently £624.00 per year.
+You will initially be granted a 1 months visa to enter in the UK, which will be stamped into your passport in order to allow you to enter the UK, within this time period.
 You will collect your Biometric Residence Card at your local UK Post Office to confirm your Spouse status in the UK.
 Therefore, the NHS fee covers in total 33 months.

 A separate fee is applicable for each dependant applying and a separate application for needs to be completed for child (family member) that is applying.